BerndDoser/flyte-mnist/README.md

 # flyte-mnist

 A template that provides an end-to-end example of how to use Flyte to train a model on the MNIST dataset.
-This uses the Pytorch package built for versoin 2.0

 ## Usage

 To get up and running with your Flyte project, we recommend following the